What is CBAM: The EU importers's guide to the Carbon Border Adjustment Mechanism

 • Buy and surrender CBAM certificates each year, based on the emissions embedded in their imports

-• Submit a verified annual report, due by 31 May for the previous year’s imports
+• Submit a third-party-verified annual report, due by 30 September each year.

 What are CBAM certificates?